logikon-ai/awesome-deliberative-prompting/README.md

 _Striking evidence for effectiveness of deliberative prompting._

+- 🎓 One of the first attempts to elicit reasoning traces from LLMs to improve performance, includes experiments with GPT-2.
+"Thinking Aloud: Dynamic Context Generation Improves Zero-Shot Reasoning Performance of GPT-2."
+2021-03-24. [[>paper](https://arxiv.org/abs/2103.13033)]
 - 🎓 The original "chain of though" (CoT) paper, first to give clear evidence that deliberative prompting works.
 "Chain-of-Thought Prompting Elicits Reasoning in Large Language Models."
 2022-01-28. [[>paper](https://arxiv.org/abs/2201.11903)]
 - 🎓 Deliberative prompting improves ability of Google's LLMs to solve unseen difficult problems, and instruction-finetuned (Flan-) models are much better at it.
   - "Scaling Instruction-Finetuned Language Models."
 2022-12-06. [[>paper](https://arxiv.org/abs/2210.11416)]